Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 This pop-up could have been caused by any of these two scenarios, and here is everything you need to know about both of them.

-If your phone is still locked to Verizon’s network and you want to use a SIM card from a different carrier, you will not be able to do so under any circumstances.
+If you wish to use another carrier (other than Verizon) SIM card and your phone is Verizon-locked, you won’t get through by any means.
 Keep away from any unethical or backdoor access methods that you might be able to get your hands on, on the market.

 Not only would these methods render your phone’s warranty null and void, but they also pose a significant threat to your personal privacy and security.